neuroverse-fm/neuropilot/README.md

 As said earlier, Neuro can only run tasks that have the string `[Neuro]` at the start of their `detail` property to control what tasks Neuro can run.

 Neuro cannot open, edit, or otherwise access files or folders that start with a dot (`.`), or files in such folders.
-This is mainly to prevent her from opening `.vscode/tasks.json` to essentially run arbitrary commands in the terminal.
+This is mainly to prevent her from opening `.vscode/tasks.json` to essentially run arbitrary commands in the terminal, or editing `.vscode/settings.json` to escalate her permissions.
 **Warning: If your workspace is inside such a folder, Neuro will not be able to edit *any* files!**

-Note that if Neuro has direct terminal access, all security features are pretty much out the window.
+Note that if Neuro has direct terminal access, all security features are pretty much out the window, since she can just rewrite the settings file.

 ## Commands